Z-Js-Framework/z-js/README.md

 # 🔥 Z.Js Framework (v0.0.3)

-The literally low overhead js framework!
+The literally low overhead Js framework!

 ## 🤖 Why Another Framework?
 Why Not, Listen Up

-As everyone is running for meta frameworks, server side rendering and whole new stuff out there in js frameworks ecosystem some of us got faded, frontend is hard, why make it harder with bloat and more mental overhead on devs? #DevsBrainsMatter
+As everyone is running for meta frameworks, server-side rendering, and all the new stuff out there in the Js frameworks ecosystem, some of us got fed up.
+The frontend is hard, so why make it harder with bloat and more mental overhead on devs? #DevsBrainsMatter

-so, I needed something very simple but can make a plain html, css and js project have a modern like developer experience and be scalable and yet has the power of single page applications (SPAs) or not to say, reactive applications.
+So, I needed something very simple that could make a plain HTML, CSS, and Js project have a modern developer experience, be scalable, and yet have the power of single-page applications (SPAs) or, not to say, reactive applications.

-Nothing fancy, something to bring that ease feeling when you just go vanilla using the bare minimums but not less powerful or make you repeat your implementations or copy paste code as you do in vanilla projects due to lack of compose-ability and components model, these are things we could solve without becoming complex and we instead capitalize on intuitve architecture, native web platform features and principles instead of a bunch of libs, meta frameworks, build tools, and server sh*t that newer devs are even not familiar with usually.
+Nothing fancy, something to bring that easy feeling when you just go vanilla, using the bare minimums, but not less powerful having to repeat your implementations or copy-paste code as you do in vanilla projects due to lack of compose-ability and components model, these are things we could solve without becoming complex.
+We instead capitalise on intuitive architecture, native web platform features and principles instead of a bunch of libs, meta frameworks, build tools, and server sh*t that newer devs are not even familiar with usually.

-> So after months of work, and learning, z js framework is the fruit of the efforts to make a simpler build step less js framework that trades all shinny stuff for simplicity and low mental overhead on devs, your tired of having to learn and always play catch up on new framework features just to make a simple app? try Z.Js!
+> So, after months of work and learning, the Z Js framework is the fruit of the efforts to make a more straightforward, step-less Js framework that trades all the shiny stuff for simplicity and low mental overhead on developers.
+Are you tired of having to learn and always play catch-up on new framework features just to make a simple app?
+Try Z Js!

-work in progress and calling on all those who feel like modern js frameworks have become so bloated, come contribute and we make this awesome, of course no shinny features allowed, z doesn't plan to included server side rendering, or related stuff, just do it old way, let your backend do it's job, and here we handle frontend side, this is not another one size fits all thing, this is a client side framework inspired by frameworks like react but not like them or another fullstack ferry, humbly it's just meant to be used for frontend only and that's all!
+This is a work in progress and calling on all those who feel like modern js frameworks have become so bloated to contribute to Z, and we will make this awesome; of course, no shiny features allowed, Z doesn't plan to include server-side rendering or related stuff, just do it the old way, let your backend do its job, and here we handle frontend side, this is not another one size fits all thing, this is a client-side framework inspired by frameworks like react but not like them or another full-stack ferry, humbly it's just meant to be used for frontend only, and that's all!

 ## Roadmap And Features If You Like To Contribute

 - ✅ Define framework usage and semantic basics
 - ✅ Create a custom state management mechanism
 - ✅ Create a simple way to persist state -- just use local storage or web storage
-- ✅ Create a custom events driven system for reactive UI updates
+- ✅ Create a custom events-driven system for reactive UI updates
-- ✅ Create main Z binding layer to bring everything together
+- ✅ Create a main Z binding layer to bring everything together
 - ✅ Create UI templating and styling foundations
 - ✅ Handle single page application model and routing
 - ✅ Handle automatic re-rendering on state change